-Princeton University’s ArcPrep Portfolio Day, which took place at Princeton’s School of Architecture yesterday morning, offered a chance to view some amazing portfolios prepared by Princeton ArcPrep student as part of a semester-long course introducing high school sophomores from Trenton Central High School to architecture, urbanism, and integrated design studio practices.
+Princeton University’s ArcPrep Portfolio Day, which took place at Princeton’s School of Architecture yesterday morning, offered a chance to view some amazing portfolios prepared by Princeton ArcPrep students as part of a semester-long course introducing high school sophomores from Trenton Central High School to architecture, urbanism, and integrated design studio practices.

 Princeton University School of Architecture provides programmatic support, and the Trenton Public Education Foundation provides funding for the program.
 Mónica Ponce de León, Dean of Princeton University School of Architecture, is Program Director, and Katie Zaeh, Princeton School of Architecture Architectural Design Fellow, is Program Instructor.